JoshG-IT/Cybersecurity/Mad Hat Investigations/Guides/README.md

 # Microsoft Cloud Interface Training Guide

-Microsoft cloud administration is performed through multiple interfaces.
+Microsoft cloud administration and security investigation can be performed through multiple interfaces.

 No single interface exposes every capability.

-These guides document how I am learning to select the correct interface based on what I am investigating or managing.
+These guides document how I am learning to select the appropriate interface based on what I am investigating, querying, or analyzing.

 ## Interface Map